 Angiosperms are the most diversified group in the plant kingdom, consisting of around 2,00,000 species.
-This includes herbs, shrubs, and trees, all of which reproduce sexually through seeds.
+This includes herbs, shrubs, and trees, reproducing sexually through seeds.
 Depending on the number of cotyledons in the seed, angiosperms are of two types- monocot and dicot plants.
 The differences between the plants arising from a monocotyledonous seed and from a dicotyledonous seed are very evident.
 Let’s take a look at the anatomy of dicotyledonous and monocotyledonous plants.

 Dicotyledonous and Monocotyledonous Roots